26 Selecting a sustainable horizontal discretization

 \[ \begin{align} -\omega^2 - gH\frac{\left[\exp\left(ik\Delta x\right) - 1\right]\left[1 - \exp\left(-ik\Delta x\right)\right]}{\left(\Delta x\right)^2} &= 0\nonumber\\ \Rightarrow \omega^2 &= gH\frac{\left[1 - \exp\left(ik\Delta x\right)\right]\left[1 - \exp\left(-ik\Delta x\right)\right]}{\left(\Delta x\right)^2}\nonumber\\ \Rightarrow \omega^2 &= gH\frac{2 - 2\cos\left(k\Delta x\right)}{\left(\Delta x\right)^2} = gH2\frac{1 - \cos\left(k\Delta x\right)}{\left(\Delta x\right)^2}. \end{align} \]

-From this it follows that the phase velocity is
+From this follows, for the phase velocity,

 \[ \begin{align} c_\text{ph} = c_\text{ph}^{\text{(real)}}\sqrt{2\frac{1 - \cos\left(k\Delta x\right)}{\left(k\Delta x\right)^2}}\tag{26.33}\label{eq:arakawa_deriv_12} \end{align} \]

-and for the group speed
+and for the group velocity

 \[ \begin{align} c_\text{gr} = \frac{\partial\omega}{\partial k} = \frac{1}{2\omega}\frac{\partial\omega^2}{\partial k} = gH2\frac{\sin\left(k\Delta x\right)}{2\omega\Delta x} = gH\frac{\sin\left(k\Delta x\right)}{\omega\Delta x} = c_\text{gr}^{\text{(real)}}\frac{\sin\left(k\Delta x\right)}{\sqrt{2 - 2\cos\left(k\Delta x\right)}}.\tag{26.34}\label{eq:arakawa_deriv_13} \end{align} \]

-In terms of the dimensionless quantities equations (26.23) - (26.24) one can use the equations (26.33) - (26.34) in the form
+In terms of the dimensionless quantities, Eqs.
+(26.23) - (26.24), one can write Eqs.
+(26.33) - (26.34) in the form

 \[ \begin{align} \newtilde{c}_\text{ph} = \sqrt{2\frac{1 - \cos\left(\kappa\right)}{\left(\kappa\right)^2}}, & {} & \newtilde{c}_\text{gr} = \frac{\sin\left(\kappa\right)}{\sqrt{2 - 2\cos\left(\kappa\right)}} \end{align} \]